SIVAPRAKASHK3/M2_HomeAutomation/5_Report/README.md

 # CONCLUSION
-**Thus the succcessfully controlling the fan and lighting using the *__commands__* in uart (simulation1)  and also implemented using sensor .the sensor is here repsesented as switch under simulation 2 .**
+**Thus the succcessfully controlling the fan and lighting using the *__commands__* in uart (simulation1)  and also implemented using sensor .the sensor is here repsesented as switch and potentiometer is represented as temperature sesnor under simulation 2 .**